Addiction | 4 min read

-There is a flood of dangerous drugs that our loved ones are constantly exposed to no matter where they live, whether small towns or big cities the result is almost always the same: a legitimate medication gets prescribed and the patient eventually develops a tolerance and a dependence on it.
+There is a flood of dangerous drugs that our loved ones are constantly exposed to, no matter where they live.
+Whether in small towns or big cities, the result is almost always the same: a legitimate medication gets prescribed, and the patient eventually develops tolerance and dependence.
 These medications are prescribed for everything from pain to anxiety and obesity, but when they are abused, it only leads to harm.

 One of the most dangerous drugs available right now is called Alpram.
 Alpram is the name brand of a popular formula of alprazolam, which is in a group of drugs called benzodiazepines.
 Benzodiazepines are very specific depressants, which significantly slow down the user’s central nervous system.
-For this reason, it is frequently prescribed as an anti-anxiety medication, as well as a substance to help mitigate panic disorders.
+For this reason, it is frequently prescribed as an anti-anxiety medication and a substance to help mitigate panic disorders.

-Since Alpram is a potent depressant and sedative, it produces powerful relaxation in both the body and mind.
-While this is what makes it an incredibly effective medication for managing anxiety and panic disorders, it also contributes to the highly addictive nature of Alpram.
-It can help to manage a wide variety of symptoms, however, when it begins to be fully metabolized by the body there are often withdrawal symptoms that set in if another dose has not been taken.
+Since Alpram is a potent depressant and sedative, it produces powerful relaxation in the body and mind.
+While this makes it an incredibly effective medication for managing anxiety and panic disorders, it also contributes to the highly addictive nature of Alpram.
+It can help to manage a wide variety of symptoms.
+However, when it begins to be fully metabolized by the body, withdrawal symptoms often occur if another dose has not been taken.
 These symptoms are generally the ones that it was being taken to mitigate in the first place, except more intense, often referred to as rebound symptoms.

 Additional physical effects that Alpram users may experience include:

-The way that Alpram acts on the body is a significant contributing factor to how difficult it is to detox from it when needed.
+The way that Alpram acts on the body contributes significantly to how difficult it is to detox from it when needed.
 It triggers huge releases of dopamine, as well as boosts GABA activity.
-Increased GABA activity is often seen as responsible for feelings of relaxation, being light-headed, and even loss of inhibitions to a degree.
+Increased GABA activity is often seen as responsible for feelings of relaxation, light-headedness, and even loss of inhibitions.

 Alpram is incredibly addictive due to the way that benzodiazepines depress the central nervous system.
-Even when prescribed a legitimate prescription for Alpram, the user’s body will rapidly begin to develop a tolerance to the effects of the drug which leads to the individual taking more and more of it, or increasing their dosage without doctor approval.
-Users that have been given Alpram for anxiety often feel drawn to increase their dose more often to keep the symptoms managed.
+Even when prescribed a legitimate prescription for Alpram, the user’s body will rapidly begin to develop a tolerance to the drug’s effects, leading to the individual taking more of it or increasing their dosage without doctor approval.
+Users given Alpram for anxiety often feel drawn to increase their dose more often to manage the symptoms.

 Alpram withdrawal symptoms, severity, and timeline often look different for everyone and will depend on several factors like age, sex, and medical history.
 However, it will also largely depend on the addiction history of the individual seeking recovery.

 With the relatively short half-life of Alpram, the withdrawal symptoms will frequently begin within just a few hours after the first missed dose.
-The detox process will begin with the acute withdrawal stage which will often last for up to two weeks, sometimes stretching to about a month.
-The first symptoms that the user will often experience will be a resurgence of the symptoms being managed, or the onset of “rebound symptoms”.
+The detox process will begin with the acute withdrawal stage, often lasting for up to two weeks, sometimes stretching to about a month.
+The first symptoms the user will often experience will be a resurgence of the symptoms being managed or the onset of “rebound symptoms.”

-In most cases, the withdrawal symptoms can be managed relatively easily while in a controlled environment.
+In most cases, the withdrawal symptoms can be managed relatively easily in a controlled environment.
 In some other cases, specifically, when a user goes from high doses to quitting cold turkey, there will be a significant risk of seizures and other medical complications.
-Detoxing from Alpram should never be attempted alone, and the assistance of recovery or medical professionals should be utilized.
+Therefore, detoxing from Alpram should never be attempted alone, and the assistance of recovery or medical professionals should be utilized.

 If you or someone you care about may be living with an addiction to Alpram, you should talk to premier addiction specialists about treatment.
-When working with experienced recovery professionals, the individual will have the ability to go through the detox and withdrawal stages with the help and supervision of qualified medical professionals.
-This greatly reduces the chances of serious medical complications and allows for a greater degree of comfort.
-They can also work with counselors to ensure they have the tools to maintain recovery into the future.
+When working with experienced recovery professionals and behavioral therapy specialists, the individual will have the ability to go through the detox and withdrawal stages with the help and supervision of qualified medical professionals.
+This greatly reduces the chances of serious medical complications and allows for greater comfort.
+They can also work with counselors to ensure they have the tools to maintain recovery in the future.

-Reach out today if you or a loved one is struggling from an addiction and needs to detox from the harmful cycle of addiction.
+Reach out today if you or a loved one is struggling with addiction and requires medication-assisted treatment in New Jersey.
 You deserve the opportunity to start living the life you’ve always dreamed about, free from the bondage of drugs.